 We get these ones a lot.

 Well, it depends.
 In his optical design courses, Warren Smith was known to show a fifteen page program he used to estimate cost.
-We won’t go into that much detail, but let us help by explaining factors that effect price.
+We won’t go into that much detail, but let us help by explaining factors that affect price.
 If you’re looking for a quick answer, assume that each prototype lens/prism will cost $1000 and that at the other extreme, plastic lenses would be closer to $2.
 For a detailed explaination of the factors involved in the lens design process, the factors that will determine how much you spend, click here.

 If better optics or a custom designed lens would enhance your product, Eckhardt Optics will work with you to design and manufacture a custom tailored solution.
 Contact or call us for a consultation.

 Here’s a list of the steps we take when we design a custom lens.
 If you’re seriously considering working with us (which we’d love) we’d advise you read our more detailed explaination of each step, found here.